petecarapetyan/webappwriter/docs/blog/11tyRocketIntro.md

 Rocket is just enough magic on top of 11ty to make the jump worthwile and still keep it simple.

-Straight HTML/CSS/JS to a universal evergreen browswer standard - that's a win.
+Straight HTML/CSS/JS to a universal evergreen browser standard - that's a win.

 How much time should you budget to try out Rocket?
 Pretty much any developer that uses npm every day will probably be done in 15 minutes.